-For David, it was all over after that one night of self-indulgence with Bathsheba, as detailed in Week 45's summary.
+For David, it was all over after that one night of self-indulgence with Bathsheba, as detailed in our summary of 2 Sam.
+11:1–27.
 He didn't need or want another wife; he didn't even appear to want an affair, just a night of pleasure.
 But God had other plans.
 Bathsheba conceived and eventually sent word to David that she was pregnant.
 When David's efforts to deceive Uriah (and the people) into thinking Uriah had fathered this child, he had Uriah killed in battle with Joab's help.
 After she'd mourned for her husband, David brought Bathsheba into his home, taking her as his wife.

 Clearly, what David had done displeased God who'd give David no rest or peace until he'd come to see his sin for what it was and repented of it.
-After some period of distress (see his Psalm 32:3–4), God had Nathan tell David a parable (highlighted in Week 46's summary) that deeply upset David who'd become furious.
+After some period of distress (see his Psalm 32:3–4), God had Nathan tell David a parable (highlighted in our previous summary of 2 Sam.
+12:1–14) that deeply upset David who'd become furious.
 He insisted that the parable's "rich man who stole the poor man's pet lamb" deserved to die!
 Nathan then stopped David in his tracks, saying, “You are the man!”
 (12:7).
 As David heard Nathan's recital of his sin, he broke, declaring to Nathan, “I have sinned against the Lord” (12:13a).